justinchoi001/liferay-learn-0/docs/en/platform-services/web-server-service.md

 # Web Server Service (Nginx)

-The Nginx web server functions as a gateway from the open Internet to your DXP Cloud services.
+The Nginx web server functions as a gateway from the open internet to your DXP Cloud services.
 It handles all traffic from your users and acts as a high-performance web server.